Investing Game: It’s Not Too Early or Too Late to Become a Real Estate Investor

-And if it means making a career out of real estate, then make a career out of the real estate.
+And if it means making a career out of the real estate, then make a career out of real estate.
 Because full-time real estate investors work—the job frequently feels more like a lifestyle than a job.
 While some assets, such as REITs (or real estate investment trusts), are passive, full-time investing requires effort.
 You’ll need to do the following:

 -Speak with distressed homeowners.